ZeeshanMansoor260/takehome-questions/solutions/question3/ReadMe.txt

 sklearn 0.19.1

-Instructions for running the code: if want to run in a test mode: python Run.py
+Instructions for running the code:
+If you want to run in a test mode.
+It will use the already trained models from the model's directory python Run.py

-if want to run in training mode python Run.py 0
+If you want to run in training mode python Run.py 0

 Output